 The analysis tool has source location information available.

-The file contains those elements recommended by the specification (that is, those elements which the specification states “SHOULD” be present), in addition to the required elements.
+The file contains those elements recommended by the specification (elements which the specification states “SHOULD” be present), in addition to the required elements.

 The file contains a single run object (§3.11) with a results array (§3.11.13).
 The results array contains a single result object (§3.18) so the recommended elements of the result object can be shown.